nanditaraha/Detector-Calibration/README.md

-# Energy Calibration of Neutron Detectors
+## Energy Calibration of Neutron Detectors - convolution of Klein Nishina Formula and Gaussian.
 This code calibrates the neutron detectors used for the Musun experiment.</br>
 Neutron detectors see a lot gamma rays due to muon decay.
 Thus a convolution of Compton scattering and Klein Nishina formula is suitable used for calibrating the detectors.

-## Compton scattering
+### Compton scattering
 Gamma ray sources undergo Compton scattering and so they were used for the energy calibration of the neutron detectors.
 The specific energy of the
 Compton edge of the gamma ray, due to Compton scattering was compared with the number of channels read by the neutron counter corresponding to that energy.
 The Compton scattering wavelength ∆λ is given by, </br>